Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

 Since I somehow missed all of that, the next step was to try all keyboard combinations that include `ctrl`, `alt`, `alt gr`, `shift`, `meta`/`super`.

 A few minutes later I had finished mashing my keyboard.
-And it seemed to have worked - when I sent `ctrl` + `o` I was able to run /almost) any vim command prefixed with a `:`.
-Shell access and writing to files were still prohibited.
+And it seemed to have worked - when I sent `ctrl` + `o` I was able to run (almost) any vim command prefixed with a `:`.
+Shell access and writing to files were still not possible.

 ### How-to: Open another file when already in a vim buffer